psychopy/workshops/source/translators/makePullRequest.rst

 Step 2: The commit
 ---------------------

-At the bottom of the same tab, ``Changes``, you'll see two boxes
+- At the bottom of the same tab, ``Changes``, you'll see two boxes

   - The one on top says: ``Summary (required)``
   - The one below that says: ``Description``

-- The top one is a commit message and it's required for every commit in *Git*
+- The top one is a commit message

+  - required by *Git* for every commit

+    - (there is no way around this)

 2a: The commit message prefix
 -----------------------------------

+- convention established by the maintainers at |PsychoPy|

-- The convention in |PsychoPy| is to append an UPPERCASE prefix to every commit message
+  - append an UPPERCASE prefix to every commit message
 - Examples:

   - *BF:*